valtimo-platform/valtimo-documentation/release-notes/major12/12.1.0/valtimo-frontend-libraries.md

   A new feature was added to user-tasks.
 Users can now save their progress on a form and continue later.
 You can enable the feature with this feature toggle `enableIntermediateSave` in your environment.ts file.

-- **FormViewModel**

-  A new feature was added to the frontend libraries, `FormViewModel`.
-More information can be found [here](/extending-valtimo/form-view-model/form-view-model.md).

 ## Bugfixes

 The following bugs were fixed: